open-traffic-generator/ixia-c/docs/faq.md

 <details>
 <summary>
-What is the message <i>"App usage reporting service is down"</i> in Ixia-c controller log?
+What is the message <i>"App usage reporting service is down"</i> in KENG controller log?
 </summary>
 <br>

-This message indicates that the `app-usage-reporter` container is not reachable from the Ixia-c controller.
-This does NOT affect Ixia-c controller's normal operation.
+This message indicates that the `app-usage-reporter` container is not reachable from the KENG controller.
+This does NOT affect KENG controller's normal operation.
 Refer to [Deployment Parameters](deployments.md#deployment-parameters) for more details on how to override the default location for the app-usage-reporter or how to disable it all together.
 </details>

 ## Support